Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGPO

-On the morning of May 14, Thai voters began voting for the new 500-seat House of Representatives.
+On the morning of May 14, Thai voters began voting to elect the new 500-seat House of Representatives.
 The voting began at 8:00 a.m.
 (Vietnam time) and will last until 5:00 p.m. at 95,000 polling stations nationwide.
 It is estimated that more than 52 million voters are eligible to vote this time.

 Voters cast their ballots at a polling station in Bangkok.
 Photo: CNA